 All of the set television episodes are age appropriate for an A level programme (certificate 15), where it is expected that learners will be aged 15 or over when studying these products.
-It is the teacher's responsibility to ensure this and to contact WJEC should it present any issues.
+It is the teacher's responsibility to ensure that set products chosen are appropriate for their learners.
 Some episodes of the set television series are 18 certificated.
 If additional episodes are studied in class, it is the teacher's responsibility to ensure that they are age appropriate for their learners.